igorjs/gh-actions-merge-queue/README.md

 * **Shadow vs. live mode** – Shadow mode tests your configuration without merging; live mode performs actual merges.
 * **No additional services required** – Uses the built‑in `GITHUB_TOKEN` only; no enterprise features or external CI are required.

+## How It Works

+The merge queue action maintains a FIFO queue of approved pull requests and processes them sequentially:

+1. **Queue Discovery**: Scans all open PRs and adds approved, non-draft PRs to the queue
+2. **Candidate Selection**: Picks the next PR from the queue (or a fastlane PR if available)
+3. **Staging**: Creates a temporary branch merging the PR with the current base branch
+4. **Testing**: CI runs tests on the staged merge (via required status checks)
+5. **Merging**: If tests pass and base hasn't moved, merges the PR (in live mode)
+6. **Cleanup**: Removes PR from queue and deletes staging branch

+**Key Benefit**: Every PR is tested against the latest base branch before merging, preventing integration issues without requiring "update branch before merge" in GitHub settings.

+See [docs/ALGORITHM.md](docs/ALGORITHM.md) for detailed algorithm documentation.

 ## Installation

 Add the action to your workflow by referencing the tag in your repository.
 Make sure your repository's **Settings → Branch protection** requires the custom status set in `status_context` (default `merge‑queue`) and disables **"Require branches to be up to date with base"**.